 - Use of drugs that prolong the QT interval and/or drugs that block the elimination of QT-prolonging drugs

 The CredibleMeds website maintains lists of the drugs and clinical factors associated with prolongation of the QT interval and/or TdP.
 The list of non-drug clinical factors includes an assessment of the strength of the evidence for each factor and a link to the relevent published literature.

 ECG screening for QT prolongation

 Screening for QT prolongation is recommended when:

-- The patient has had an episode of (otherwise unexplained) cardiac arrest, loss of consciousness or fainting, seizures
+- The patient has had an episode of (otherwise unexplained) cardiac arrest, loss of consciousness, seizures or fainting

 - Episodes of (otherwise unexplained) lightheadedness, dizziness, palpitations or transient breathlessness,

-- A patient with a slow pulse (less than 50 bpm)
+- Patients with a slow pulse (less than 50 bpm)